 Penguins – they are charming, they are resilient, and boy are they cute!
-One of the biggest reasons people travel to Antarctica is to see the wildlife, and penguins are right up there at the top of the list.
+One of the biggest reasons people travel to Antarctica is to see wildlife, and penguins are right up there at the top of the list.

 There are 8 species of penguins Antarctica and the surrounding region: Emperor, Adélie, Gentoo, Rockhopper, Macaroni, Magellanic, Chinstrap and King.
 Let’s learn a little more about each one.

 Emperor Penguins are the tallest and the heaviest of all the penguin species.
 After the female lays a single egg, she leaves it behind, and the male will keep it warm by balancing the egg on his feet and covering it with his feathers.
 Emperor Penguins can diver deeper than any other bird, and their thick layer of fat, along with their rigid waterproof feathers, assist them in staying dry and warm.
 Emperor Penguins are the least seen on voyages as they mainly found inland.

 An Emperor Penguin waves hello

 King Penguins in South Georgia

-The second largest penguin species, King Penguins live in dense colonies among tussock grass and gently sloping beaches.
+The second largest penguin species are King Penguins.
+These penguins live in dense colonies, called rookeries, among tussock grass and gently sloping beaches.
 One colony in South Georgia is estimated to have over 200,000 birds!
 They have the longest breeding cycle of all the penguins and can live between 15 and 20 years.
 They can dive over 100 metres in search of prey (mainly krill and other small aquatic species) and though graceful underwater, they are less so on land, preferring to waddle or ‘toboggan’ as a means to get around.